AIUT3D/aiut3d-motion-editor/README.md

 * rle7  // Right toe pitch

 #### Sample kick motion
 * A sample kick motion for Nao type 0 is availabe in createdKicks folder.
-It can be loaded by Ctrl+o shortcut or using `file` menu.
+After setting body type, the sample kick can be loaded by Ctrl+o shortcut or using file menu.